marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/avr-options.rst

   generic or ``__flash`` is used, then ``RAMPZ`` is set as needed before the operation.

-* If the device supports RAM larger than 64 KiB and the compiler needs to change ``RAMPZ`` to accomplish an operation, ``RAMPZ`` is reset to zero after the operation.
+* If the device supports RAM larger than 64 |nbsp| KiB and the compiler needs to change ``RAMPZ`` to accomplish an operation, ``RAMPZ`` is reset to zero after the operation.